Pulkitcodes/beige-turmeric/src/pages/book-a-flight.md

           green countryside and vibrant cities with the scent of rum and cigars.
 The capital city Havana is connected with 10 U.S. Cities including Los Angeles, Miami and New York.
         actions: []
         type: grid_item
+      - title: Guadalajara
+        image_alt: lorem-ipsum
+        content: >
+          The 8th best city in South America, fancy a bar-hopping party there's no better place for tequilas.
+With daily connections from all major cities of the U.S., Guadalajara is only a couple of hours away.
+        actions: []
+        type: grid_item
     type: section_grid